Brooklinen just dropped some beautiful (and super-soft) marled bath towels - CNN Underscored

 There’s nothing like a new set of bath towels when it comes to easy bathroom makeovers — if you have white tile and neutral floors, the linens you have hanging can really change the vibe.
 And just in time for spring, textile pro Brooklinen is releasing bath towels featuring a vibrant marled colorway.

 The two-tone towels are the perfect middle ground between solid bath towels and patterned ones, thanks to that extra little oomph they get from the colorways of marled poppy and navy blue.
-They’re available in both super-plush 850gsm for a really luxe spa-day feel or classic 550gsm 100% Turkish cotton for everyday use — or when you need to keep an eye on the budget.
+They’re available in both super-plush 850 grams per square meter (GSM) for a really luxe spa-day feel or classic 550 GSM 100% Turkish cotton for everyday use — or when you need to keep an eye on the budget.